Philippine Monkey-Eating Eagle

 This ferocious-looking bird stands over 3 feet (1 m) tall and can weigh up to 9 pounds (4 kg) — larger than a golden eagle.
 Bluish eyes, a large, sharp, curved beak, and a warlike headdress of spiky feathers, give the Philippine eagle a striking appearance.

-First described in 1894 in the Philippines, the total wild population of the Philippine eagle is now estimated to be under 200.
+First described in 1894 in the Philippines, the total wild population of mature Philippine eagles is now estimated to be between 150-500.
 Once found in thick, mountainous forests on most of the larger Philippine islands, the eagle has been extirpated from several islands just in the last 20 years (see also Spotlight on Island Biogeography).

 Philippine eagles are raptors, the group of birds also called “birds of prey” that includes hawks, falcons, eagles, owls, and vultures.
 Raptors are excellent hunters.
 They seize their prey (small mammals, fish, and other birds) with their taloned feet and tear the meat with sharp, hooked beaks.